 Sometimes a puppy finds itself in the wrong home and the owners will not want it anymore.
 This is an unfortunate situation and although you may have taken steps to ensure that your puppies are going to suitable and permanent homes, sometimes things do go wrong and people are not always what they seem.
 You should be willing and able to take the puppy back and rehome it.

 It is extremely bad practice to sell a puppy into a home that already has a wire or terrier of the same sex.
 They will invariably start to scrap and this is the most common reason for taking a puppy back to its breeder.
 A large number of youngsters end up being rehomed because a breeder has listened more to the rustle of money rather than flatly refusing to sell a puppy into this situation.
 Another "should not" is to sell two wire puppies together even if they are different sexes.
 Good advice is to tell this enthusiast that it is far better to get one puppy up and running before acquiring another.
 A good interval is anything from 6 – 9 months onwards but it should always be remembered that a wire really wants to be its owners' one and only.
 Wires do not particularly long for the company of other dogs and are perfectly happy to be top dog on their own!

 The Association has a recommended code of practice for breeders and all members should abide by this.
-This, and the Kennel Club Code of Ethics, can be found in the yearbook.
+This, and the Kennel Club Code of Ethics, can be found here.